IlyaSamoylov45/OnlineCourses/Docker Mastery with Kubernetes +Swarm/Kubernetes Introduction.md

       kubectl config view --minify | grep namespace:
       ```
   - Namespaces and DNS
     - When you create a Service, it creates a corresponding DNS entry.
-This entry is of the form <service-name>.<namespace-name>.svc.cluster.local, which means that if a container just uses <service-name>, it will resolve to the service which is local to a namespace.
+This entry is of the form ```<service-name>.<namespace-name>.svc.cluster.local```, which means that if a container just uses ```<service-name>```, it will resolve to the service which is local to a namespace.
 This is useful for using the same configuration across multiple namespaces such as Development, Staging and Production.
 If you want to reach across namespaces, you need to use the fully qualified domain name (FQDN).
   - Not All Objects are in a Namespace
     - Most Kubernetes resources (e.g. pods, services, replication controllers, and others) are in some namespaces.
 However namespace resources are not themselves in a namespace.
 And low-level resources, such as nodes and persistentVolumes, are not in any namespace.
     - To see which Kubernetes resources are and aren't in a namespace: